QuarkZ26/Kindroid/AutoContinue/readme.md

 3. Tap the floating **≫** button (top-center) to enable or disable
 4. **Long-press** the same button to switch to "continuous" mode or go back to steps mode.

-In Counter mode, after the number has been reached, the auto-clicking stops, until you either: answer, regenerate or click the continue button yourself.
+In Counter mode, after the number has been reached, the auto-clicking stops, until you either: answer, regenerate, turn it off and on, or click the continue button yourself.

-**NOTE:** Although you can put a high number, there is still a 4000 character limit to the Kin's response.
-If that limit gets reached while **continuous mode** is on, you will get an error from Kindroid indefinitely, you will have to turn the script off in order to break that loop.
-I plan a future update to handle this and stop the loop when this happens.
+Although you can put a high number, there is still a 4000 character limit to the Kin's response.
+If that limit gets reached while **continuous mode** is on, you will get an error from Kindroid and the script will stop, the icon will be red.
+Just as above, clicking Continue, answering, regenerating or turning off and on, will enable the script again.

-As such, I recommend not to put anything higher than 3, which is typically the amount of times you can continue the cut-off message before you reach that limit.
+The following color code is used for the button:

+    🟥 Red for error state
+    ⚫ Black when disabled
+    🔵 Blue for continuous
+    🟢 Green for active
+    🟡 Yellow when paused due to max clicks

 ---